 How To Find the Value of My Car: A 3-Step Guide

 First, check several car pricing guides, like Kelley Blue Book (KBB) and Edmunds.
-Then, cross-reference those prices with Carvana or Carmax.
+Then, cross-reference those prices with online car sites like Carvana or CarMax.
 Craigslist can also be an invaluable resource to see how car prices fare in your area.

 1. Know the common terms

-Note that these definitions are specific to KBB, but other online appraisal tools use similar vocabulary.
-Choose the right type of pricing model, as these estimates can vary wildly.
+These definitions are specific to KBB, but other online appraisal tools use similar vocabulary.

 - Private-party value: This is an estimate of your car’s price if you sell to an individual (not a dealer).
 Compared to working with a dealer, you can usually get more in a private-party sale.
 But you might need to sink some time and effort into repairs or cleaning to get top dollar.